Zilliqa/staking-contract/README.md

   | VerifierNotSet (* Verifier's address is not set in the field *)
   | VerifierRecvAddrNotSet (* Verifier's reward address address is not set in the field *)
   | ReDelegInvalidSSNAddr (* Delegator cannot redelegate to same SSN address *)
+  | AvailableRewardsError (* Verifier reward does not match computed SSN reward *)
+  | InvalidSwapAddr (* Swap address is invalid; either the address is does not match the one in the request map or the address does not exists  *)
+  | SwapAddrValidationFailed (* Requestor swap address is different *)
+  | SwapAddrAlreadyExistsAsRequest (* There exists another swap request that is the inverse of this swap address pair; causing a cyclic request *)
 ```
 ## Immutable Parameters